Banjo-Kazooie: History

+In a 2007 interview with Retro Gamer, Rare employees told the magazine reporters that they may have to wait until the release of Banjo-Kazooie: Nuts & Bolts for the details of Stop 'N' Swop to be revealed.
+At Microsoft's E3 press conference on 14 July 2008, it was announced that the original Banjo-Kazooie would be made available through the Xbox Live Arcade (XBLA) and feature Stop 'N' Swop connectivity with Nuts & Bolts to unlock new features.
+Collecting Stop 'N' Swop items in Banjo-Kazooie causes special item crates to appear in Nuts & Bolts, which can be redeemed for special vehicle parts.
+It was revealed that the eggs and key in the XBLA version of Banjo-Kazooie would unlock bonus vehicle parts in Nuts & Bolts such as fuzzy dice.

 On 27 January 2009, Rare announced that Banjo-Tooie would be released in April on XBLA and that the "original plan" for Stop 'N' Swop would be implemented.
-It was revealed that the eggs and key in the XBLA version of Banjo-Kazooie would unlock bonus vehicle parts in Nuts & Bolts such as fuzzy dice.
-In Nuts & Bolts there is an imprint of the ice key on top of Boggy's gym and drawings of the eggs throughout Showdown Town.
-When a Stop 'N' Swop item is collected in Banjo-Kazooie, a corresponding crate appears at each drawing.
-Banjo and Kazooie can take them to Mumbo to get the special vehicle parts.
-The level Banjoland (a museum-like level that contains various artefacts from the first two games) also features large fake Stop 'N' Swop eggs that contain enemies.

 In the XBLA port of Banjo-Tooie, the six eggs and key from Banjo-Kazooie unlock the bonuses included in the original N64 version, as well as new content related to the Xbox 360.
 Using the Stop 'N' Swop items in Banjo-Tooie will also unlock seven additional vehicle blueprints in the "L.O.G.'s Lost Challenges" downloadable content for Nuts & Bolts.
 In place of the three preexisting eggs are gold, silver and bronze eggs.
 The three unlock achievements listed under a "Stop 'N' Swop II" submenu.
 Additional Stop 'N' Swop II achievements can be unlocked by completing specific objectives in the game.
 These achievements, however, currently serve no in-game or cross-game functionality.

 In 2018, Paul Machacek clarified that Stop 'N' Swop was not only going to involve the two Banjo-Kazooie titles, but also other Rare titles planned for release on the Nintendo 64, including Donkey Kong 64, Conker's Bad Fur Day and Blast Corps (the latter was initially planned to release after Banjo-Kazooie as it was slated for Christmas 1997 before being delayed).
 In a 2020 interview conducted by Rare Gamer, Machacek stated that the six eggs included in the final release of Kazooie were each meant to correspond to a different Rare title, and that if a player could transfer the Ice Key through all of the games and back to Kazooie, some sort of "super-code" would be unlocked for a final, grand bonus.
+Documentation shared in December 2025 by Gregg Mayles reveals that connecting Donkey Kong 64 was planned to unlock special in-game statues, as well as Donkey Kong as a playable character in Tooies multiplayer mode.

+In 2026, a new port of Banjo-Kazooie was released for the Evercade line of products.
+The port includes a hidden music player unlocked through acquisition of the Stop 'N' Swop items, which features several previously unused music tracks.